Kyrgyzstan, Tajikistan trade blame for cross-border shelling

-MOSCOW (AP) — Kyrgyzstan and Tajikistan traded blame Thursday for cross-border shelling and clashes that have left more than a dozen people injured in the latest outburst of tensions between the two ex-Soviet Central Asian neighbors.
+MOSCOW (AP) — Kyrgyzstan and Tajikistan traded blame Thursday for cross-border shelling and clashes that left at least one person dead and more than a dozen others injured in the latest outburst of tensions between the two ex-Soviet Central Asian neighbors.

-Kyrgyzstan’s National Security Committee said Tajik troops fired mortar shells and machine guns around a water reservoir in the village of Kok-Tash in the western Batken region near the border with Tajikistan.
+Kyrgyzstan’s National Security Committee said Tajik troops fired mortar shells and machine guns around a water reservoir in the village of Kok-Tash, which is located in the western Batken region near the border with Tajikistan.

+The Interfax news agency quoted Omurbek Suvanaliyev, the Kyrgyz government’s envoy to the Batken region, as saying a Kyrgyz man was killed in the shelling.
+The news agency reported that about 400 Kyrgyz residents were evacuated from Kok-Tash and another nearby village.

-Marufkhan Tulayev, a deputy governor of the Batken region, said four people were hospitalized with gunshot wounds after the shelling, according to the Interfax news agency.
+Interfax also quoted Marufkhan Tulayev, a deputy governor of the Batken region, as saying that four people were hospitalized with gunshot wounds after the shelling.
 Kyrgyzstan’s Health Ministry eight people were hospitalized, including some with gunshot wounds.

-In the footage released by Kyrgyz media, Kyrgyz men were seen taking cover as automatic gunfire rang out.
+Kyrgyz media released video footage showing Kyrgyz men taking cover as automatic gunfire rang out.

 A large part of the Tajik-Kyrgyz border has remained unmarked, fueling fierce disputes over water, land and pastures.
 Kyrgyz and Tajik delegations have held several rounds of talks in recent years but have failed to end the controversy.

-Tajikistan’s National Security Committee, meanwhile, said Kyrgyz troops were the first to open fire on the Tajik border guards and accused Kyrgyzstan of trying to forcefully take over the area, which Tajikistan sees as part of its territory.
+Tajikistan’s National Security Committee said Kyrgyz troops opened fire on Tajik border guards first and accused Kyrgyzstan of trying to forcefully take over the area, which Tajikistan sees as part of its territory.

 It said seven Tajiks were injured by stones hurled by the Kyrgyz.